CQX96/CQX96-Linux/Documentation/process/maintainer-pgp-guide.rst

 -------------------------------

-It is easy to create signed commits, but it is much more difficult to use them in Linux kernel development, since it relies on patches sent to the mailing list, and this workflow does not preserve PGP commit signatures.
+It is easy to create signed commits, but it is much more difficult to use them in CQX96 kernel development, since it relies on patches sent to the mailing list, and this workflow does not preserve PGP commit signatures.
 Furthermore, when rebasing your repository to match upstream, even your own PGP commit signatures will end up discarded.
 For